PJP4

-PJP4 is an oilfield services company headquartered in Reynosa, Mexico.
+PJP4 is a Mexican oilfield services company headquartered in Reynosa, Mexico.
+The company has operations in more than eight countries in the Americas, and employs more than 1,000 people across its operations, from the United States through to Venezuela.

-Business overview

-The company has operations in more than eight countries in the Americas, and employs more than 1000 people across its operations, from the U.S. through Venezuela.
-PJP4 claims to have a daily production of over 250000 barrels of petroleum and 350 million normal cubic feet of natural gas.
+As of 2014, PJP4 claims to have a daily production of over 250,000 barrels of petroleum and 350 million normal cubic feet of natural gas.
 The company is certified ISO 9001:2008, OHSAS 18001 and ISO 14001.

-Locations
+History

+The company was founded in 1998 in Mexico.

-The company is located along the coast of the Gulf of Mexico with offices in Poza Rica, Veracruz; Villahermosa, Tabasco and the headquarters in Reynosa, Mexico.
+By 2014, the company was located along the coast of the Gulf of Mexico with offices in Poza Rica, Veracruz; Villahermosa, Tabasco and the headquarters in Reynosa, Mexico.
 Outside of Mexico, the company has offices in Caracas, Venezuela; Bogota, Colombia; Mission, Texas and Laredo, Texas.

 Services

+The company provides the following oil field services: